 6. Consult with other City Advisory committees and make recommendations to the City Council regarding the nature, size and scope of facilities; infrastructure needs of the development; site constraints and layout; access, streets and traffic safety; environmental objectives and concerns; costs, capital and financing issues; and any other issues related to the development of the Civic Center Master Plan.

 7. Recommend to the City Council subjects that should be studied by the Committee.

-On December 19, 2017, the City Council approved the Fiscal Year 2017 through 2018 Work Plan (PDF) for the Civic Center Advisory Committee.
+8. City Council has approved the following work plan Fiscal Year 2020 through 2021 Work Plan for the Civic Center Advisory Committee.